Infant mortality and health inequalities

 Most foreign nationals applying for temporary permission to live in the UK are required to pay an immigration health surcharge (IHS) in addition to the visa application fee.
-At time of writing, the standard rate was £624 per year of the visa, paid in advance.
-The Government has tabled legislation to increase this to £1,035 in early 2024.
+In February 2024 the standard rate increased to £1,035 per year of the visa, paid in advance.
+The previous rate was £624 per year.

 A £200 per year surcharge was introduced in April 2015, under a power granted by section 38 of the Immigration Act 2014.
 The Government said the purpose was to “ensure that migrants make a proper financial contribution to the cost of their NHS care” (in addition to their contribution as UK taxpayers).